 Outreach and Extension Focus

 Involved in the development, implementation, and assistance in extension training programs and workshops and development of written informational material related to dairy microbiology, production and quality control procedures.
-The MQIP offers individual assistance to producers and milk plant operators to help troubleshoot specific problems in an effort to improve the quality and consumer acceptability of milk and milk products.
+Offers individual assistance to processors and milk plant operators to help troubleshoot specific problems in an effort to improve the safety, quality and consumer acceptability of milk and milk products.
 Works with NYS Agriculture and Markets in training Certified Milk Inspectors and providing annual updates for dairy specialists, conducts training programs for Dairy Processing Plant Superintendents, provides resource information for small entrepreneurs starting dairy processing businesses involving cows, goats or sheep and participates on dairy industry committees concerned with equipment, processing and the environment.
 He also provides resource information on dairy products to Cooperative Extension agents throughout New York State.

 Primary contact for moving artisan cheese movement forward in NY.
 Responsible for helping artisans understand current regulations and food safety responsibilities of food manufacturers.

-Oversees the Food Production and Development Laboratory , Cornell University's state of the art food research space.
+Oversees the Food Production and Development Laboratory, Cornell University's state of the art food research space.

 Awards and Honors

 - Education and Professional Improvement Meritorious Service Award (2014) NYS Association for Food Protection

 - Sign of Sustainability (2012) Sustainable Tompkins Board of Directors